Elevate your retirement saving strategy

 One way to help strengthen your savings is to work longer.
 Even one extra year of contributions can make a difference.

 Keep in mind that you have other options.
 You can leave your assets where they are, move them into an IRA (separate fees may apply), take a cash withdrawal (be aware of possible taxes and penalties), or use a combination of these options.
-In addition, you should carefully review retirement plan costs and expenses before moving assets into the plan.
+Please remember that features available to you in one account may or may not be available in another.
+Always carefully review the fees and costs associated with any of the options outlined above before making a decision.

 Small changes add up!